-Second, VerseCrafter is computationally expensive at high resolution and long horizons, since it conditions a large frozen video diffusion backbone and renders multi-channel 4D controls per frame.
-Our current 81-frame 720P generation requires substantial GPU memory and runtime, limiting interactive use.
-Future work may explore more efficient backbones, distilled or cached control encoding, and streaming/long-video synthesis to scale VerseCrafter to faster and longer world rollouts.
+Finally, VerseCrafter remains computationally expensive at high resolution and long temporal horizons because it conditions a large frozen video diffusion backbone and renders multi-channel 4D controls for all frames.
+Future work may explore more efficient backbones, distilled sampling, cached control encoding, and streaming or long-video synthesis to enable faster and longer world rollouts.